M-Media-Group/Coronavirus-COVID-19-Watch/readme.txt

 == Changelog ==

 = 1.0.1 =
-* Added attribute "country" to shortcode.
+* Added attribute "country" and "status" to shortcode.

 = 1.0 =
 * Initial commit.